 The Insull Group's North Shore Line did no better at humanizing their African American employees in their company magazine.
 But here, neither White nor Black chefs were identified in The Highball of May 1927.
-In an article about mixed race section gang garden clubs, only the White section foremen were identified by name.
+In an article about mixed race section gang garden clubs, only the White section foremen were identified by name.24 chose dark-skinned African American as porters because they were invisible.
+You could look at them, but not notice them as they were merely part of the decor.25 And yet through this otherness, they could not be mistaken for a passenger.26

 Promotional images can also be used to show the intent of the message.
 The images are clearer than the half-tones in published works, and often the message is as well.
-One of the messages that the Pullman Company telegraphed was that it chose dark-skinned African American as porters because they were invisible.
-You could look at them, but not notice them as they were merely part of the decor.
-And yet through this otherness, they could not be mistaken for a passenger.
+One of the messages that the Pullman Company telegraphed was that it

-&lt;sup>24 An Interstate Limited Crew, The Highball, Aug.
+24 An Interstate Limited Crew, The Highball, Aug.
 1926, at 4.